mmsaki/nft-trading-analysis/README.md

 6. [Contributors](#contributors)

 ## Summary of interests and intent
-* Our project is to uncover patterns in NFT project trading sales.
+* Our project is to uncover patterns in NFT trading sales.
 We'll examine relationships between types of art and customers; purchase prices and times of day; trends in purchases over the course of the year; and related questions, as the data admits.

 ## Analysis